I recently staggered into the house with a huge pile of books (and a head full of new investing lessons) complements of a going-out-of-business sale.

-When you put your hard-earned money at risk, you should aim high for big fat returns.
+When you put your hard-earned money at risk, you should aim high for big returns.

 You will not get far in building your portfolio without doing some independent research of your own.
 It’s also a smart move to capture a stream of independent ideas and strategies from services like the Oxford Club.

 If success is going from one defeat to another without losing your enthusiasm, Churchill is its patron saint.

-How many of us always find someone to blame when an investment does not pan out as expected.
-It’s that idiot investment newsletter editor, stupid financial advisor, or an incompetent executive that is to blame for our unfortunate investments.
+How many of us always find someone to blame when an investment does not pan out as expected?
+It is that idiot newsletter editor, stupid financial advisor, or an incompetent executive that is to blame for our unfortunate investments.

-Churchill never wasted his time with the blame game and simply moved on to the next speech or fight.
+Churchill never wasted his time with the blame game but merely moved on to the next speech or fight.
 Take ownership for your mistakes and move on.

 Investing should not be a task to be endured but rather, like life, a journey to be enjoyed.
 Churchill lived a large life with many interests and hobbies.
 He became a pretty good bricklayer and an accomplished artist.
 Writing on a wide range of topics broadened both his perspective and built his impressive intellectual capital.

 He was also a global traveler with a penchant for adventure and action.
-You should follow his example by reading about and, if possible, visiting interesting high growth countries around the globe (though maybe wait until after the coronavirus is contained).
+You should follow his example by reading about and, if possible, visiting interesting high-growth countries such as Malaysia (EWM) or Chile (ECH).

 Churchill’s grasp of world geography and history was simply astounding.
-His big advantage was being at the center of the British Empire that at its height covered 40% of the globe.
+His big advantage was being at the center of the British Empire which at its height covered 40% of the globe.
 As a young man, he threw himself into five wars: Cuba, Sudan, Egypt, India and South Africa.

-No doubt that today he would be very interested in Asian and emerging markets that offer great opportunities as they play catch-up.
-You’ll also need to think globally and scour the world for growth and value.
+No doubt that today he would be very interested in frontier and emerging markets that offer great opportunities as they play catch-up.
+You also need to think globally in managing your portfolio and search worldwide for growth and value.